mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

-Install the |lp_amr| on the Jackal Onboard Computer
+Install the Autonomous Mobile Robot on the Jackal Onboard Computer
 =====================================================

-This chapter describes how to install the |lp_amr| together with the
-|ros| middleware and the Clearpath Robotics ecosystem on
-the onboard computer of the Jackal robot.
+This chapter describes how to install the Autonomous Mobile Robot together with the ROS 2 middleware and the Clearpath Robotics ecosystem on the onboard computer of the Jackal robot.

-The Clearpath Robotics Jackal robot is equipped with an onboard computer that has a pre-installed |ubuntu| 22.04 LTS operating system,
-|ros| Humble, and the Clearpath Robotics software packages.
-Intel
-recommends using the pre-installed software for the initial bring-up of your Jackal robot.
+The Clearpath Robotics Jackal robot is equipped with an onboard computer that has a pre-installed Canonical Ubuntu 22.04 LTS operating system, ROS 2 Humble, and the Clearpath Robotics software packages.
+Intel recommends using the pre-installed software for the initial bring-up of your Jackal robot.
 During the initial bring-up, you should also update the firmware of the MCU, as described on the